Sat 25th Feb: Today's keyholder has problems with his bike, (oh the irony) and has been delayed getting to the shed. He expects to be there by 12:00

 There are also occasional BikeShed working bees and clean ups on other days of the week, but we cannot sell bikes or help with bike repairs on these days.
 We only help people with their bikes on Fri, Sat and Sunday when the shed is open.

-The shed is chaotic and dirty place with grease covered items being carried around by very distracted people so your clothes will almost cerrtainly get grease on them.
-Additionally, sharp, dangerous or heavy items are dropped every day, and they might land on your feet.
+The shed is chaotic and dirty place with grease covered items being carried around by very distracted people so your clothes will almost certainly get grease on them.
+Additionally, sharp, dangerous or heavy items are dropped every day and they might land on your feet.
+[Personal note: This has happened to me.
+It really hurts and I was wearing appropriate shoes]